Follow

 I’ve been to Walk in interview in Dubai events where they made offers on the spot, and others where I never heard back despite promises of feedback.

-Top Industries Hosting Walk in Interviews in Dubai
+Top Industries Hosting Interviews in Dubai

 Based on my experience, these industries frequently host Walk in interview in Dubai events: